 Are Vinyl Floors for me?

 One of the hottest flooring products in the construction and remodeling industry is Luxury Vinyl, also called LVP (Luxury Vinyl Plank), or LVT (Luxury Vinyl Tile).
 In the last ten years hundreds of brands have been released, as well as numerous variations in the product’s construction.
-You may hear terms like WPC (wood composite core) , SPC (stone composite core), solid vinyl, virgin vinyl, click-lock, loose-lay, floating, or one of the other thousand terms manufacturers use to make their product a little more unique than their competition.
+You may hear terms like WPC (wood composite core) , SPC (stone composite core), solid vinyl, virgin vinyl, click-lock, glue down, loose-lay, floating, or one of the other thousand terms manufacturers use to make their product a little more unique than their competition.
 Honestly, it can be the most confusing product when trying to pick a new floor for your home.
 I’ve heard salespeople describing these products as “bullet proof”, “waterproof”, “life-proof”, “pet-proof”, “kid-proof”, heck even “nuclear-fallout proof”!
 So, is it all it’s cracked up to be?

 Starting out, I’d like to say that Vinyl flooring is not a new product.
 It has been out for decades in some form or fashion.
 It hit the market back in the 1950’s, as a recyclable alternative to some of the other products on the market.
 Even that Winn Dixie where you perused the isles back in 1984 dodging the old guy riding the buffing machine had a variation of vinyl that is still commonly used in the industry.
 So why has it surged in popularity over the last ten years?
 In my opinion, it’s because of two major factors.
 First, the failures of the Laminate flooring industry.
 Box stores carried $.59 laminate products with ridiculous warranties and really failed their consumers.
 Sure, quality laminate products did exist then and still do, but thousands fell in the cheap laminate trap and got exactly what they paid for.
 It looked pretty, but with the slightest bit of moisture it failed, and failed miserably.
 The Second major reason it has become more popular is due to the technological advancement in digital printing.
 They can make it look more realistic and much more aesthetically pleasing than ever before.